Non-citizens, including refugees, will lose access to food stamps in Wisconsin on July 1

 The changes are part of the sweeping budget bill President Donald Trump pushed for and signed into law last year, referring to it as the "One Big, Beautiful Bill Act."

-Under the new federal law, food stamps are now reserved for U.S. citizens and Lawful Permanent Residents with very few exceptions.
+Under the new federal law, food stamps are now reserved for U.S. citizens and Lawful Permanent Residents with some exceptions for other immigrants with legal status.

 Wright said, in Wisconsin, documented immigrants, such as refugees, asylees and people admitted for other humanitarian reasons, such as victims of human trafficking, will no longer qualify for FoodShare, the state's program for distributing food stamps.